The Week That Was in Baseball: September 23-October 6, 2013

 Opening Day 2014’s Challenger to Joe DiMaggio

-Paul Goldschmidt will not only open the 2014 season as (possibly) the NL’s reigning MVP, but he’ll also be a third of his way towards breaking Joe DiMaggio’s legendary accomplishment of hitting safely in 56 straight games.
+Paul Goldschmidt will not only open the 2014 season as (possibly) the NL’s reigning MVP, but he’ll also be a third of his way toward breaking Joe DiMaggio’s legendary accomplishment of hitting safely in 56 straight games.
 The Arizona slugger finished the 2013 campaign by connecting in his last 19 straight contests, batting .387 with five homers and 18 RBIs along the way.
 Strangely, baseball does not officially count hitting streaks split over consecutive seasons, so if Goldschmidt can somehow extend his run through the first 37 games of 2014 and tie (in our eyes) DiMaggio’s mark, you would think there would have to be some sort of tactical retreat from the MLB recordkeeping office.

 2027’s Challenger to Cal Ripken Jr.